johanneskropf/node-red-contrib-precise-wakeword/README.md

 + Model Path: enter the path to the model file (*.pb*) you want to use
 + Threshold: adjust the threshold above which a detection occurs.
 The lower the threshold the higher the sensitivity but also the higher the likelihood of false positives.
 Adjust to find a balance.
-+ Window Size: the number of audio frames that have to be above the threshold to count as a positive activation.
-This parameter works in conjunction with the threshold.
++ Min Above: the minimum number of frames within a window that have to be above the threshold to count as an activation.
+This value can't be bigger than the window size as otherwise you will never get a positive activation.
+(if you experience double activations you can increase the min activations to be closer or equal to the window size or increase the window size or both)
++ Window Size: the number of audio frames that are used as a window for the rolling average to look for a positive activation.
+This parameter works in conjunction with the threshold & the minimum activations number.
 If you encounter to many false positives even when adjusting the threshold you might want to increase the window size or vice versa.
 + Passthrough: if selected the node will pause further detection after a positive match and start to automatically forward the audio buffers from its input.
 + Input Property: the `msg` property the node listen on for the audio stream.
 + Output Property: the `msg` property the node sends the message on a positive match on